RPZ FAQs: General

 RPZ valves, or BA devices, are a recognised form of backflow prevention offering protection against back pressure and back siphonage up to and including fluid category 4.

 If a plumbing system in your premises has been categorised as fluid category 4 or less by your water undertaker, then an RPZ valve may be an appropriate form of point of use backflow protection.
-An RPZ valve may also be suitable for wholesite backflow protection.
-For further information consult the local water undertaker.
+An information leaflet highlighting things those responsible for plumbing systems should be aware of if thinking about installing or already have RPZ valves installed can be found here.

-Please note: to show they are functioning satisfactorily all RPZ valves are required to be regularly tested by a competent RPZ tester.
+To show they are functioning satisfactorily all RPZ valves are required to be regularly tested by a competent RPZ tester.
 Test intervals are set by the local water undertaker.
 Whilst test intervals may vary, they will be at least annually.

 Feedback